More than food

+The first time Cook Out chili experience.
 They say as we age, we grow fonder and wiser.
-As a precursor, I am a firm, steadfast believer in that, and today revealed yet another chapter in my own book of life.
+As a precursor, I am a firm, steadfast believer in that.
+Today revealed yet another chapter in my own book of life.
 Logan and I had just left the pediatricians office for a “peace of mind” appointment for a little flu bug.
 After departing, knowing he was hungry, we decided to eat at Cook Out.
 Of course, we opted for the popular tray option with two sides and a drink.
-We both decided on BBQ sandwiches and knew we wanted French fries for the first side, but we were somewhat undecided on the second one.
+We both decided on BBQ sandwiches and knew we wanted French fries for the first side.
+We were somewhat undecided on the second one.

-After carefully scanning the choices and taking the cold weather into consideration, we decided the “chili” might be a good secondary option.
-We both sat down in our own little booth, while I relished in the importance of these father/son moments in life.
-As we began to open our trays, we were both looking forward to the taste of the BBQ sandwich, but more anticipation existed for our first time Cook Out “chili” trial.
-We popped the lids, stuck in our spoons, both realizing through each other’s facial expressions what an awful mistake we made.
+After carefully scanning the choices, we decided the “chili” might be a good secondary option.
+As we both sat down in our little booth, while I relished in the importance of these father/son moments.
+We were both looking forward to the BBQ sandwich, but more anticipation existed for the Cook Out chili trial.
+We popped the lids, stuck in our spoons, realizing through each other’s facial expressions what an awful mistake we made.
 The chili was just that, chili; with no beans.
 Not quite what we expected, but none the less, we carried forward with the remainder of the food.